 The bottom line

 Sustained levels of vitamin D are important to healthy bodily function.
-While there are many naturally vitamin-D-rich food options, manufacturers also make an abundance of vitamin-D-fortified foods to help you get your daily recommended intake.
+While there are many naturally vitamin-D-rich food options and dietary supplements, manufacturers also make an abundance of vitamin-D-fortified foods to help you get your daily recommended intake.

 Ready to learn more about how to unlock the power of food to heal your body, prevent disease & achieve optimal health?
 Register now for our FREE web class with nutrition expert Kelly LeVeque.